julian1765/Project_2_Team_4/README.md

 #### (1) Cross Validation:

-Cross validation is a way to reduce the possibility that performance of a model is affected by bias and randomness when splitting data into train and test data.
+Cross validation is a way to reduce the possibility that performance of a model is affected by bias and randomness when splitting data.
 Suppose we use the train_test_split library to divide a dataset into train data and test data.
 In this case, even if we apply a model and get a good accuracy score, that good performance might depend upon how the dataset was split, which is random.
 To alleviate this randomness, cross validation repeats dividing a dataset and applying a model for a specified number of times such that the dataset is divided differently each time and each data point is allocated to test data only once.
 By calculating the average of scores of all iterations of cross validation, we can have a more unbiased score of a model.

 #### (2) Grid Search: